needle-mirror/com.unity.services.analytics/Documentation~/index.md

 ## Sending Events

-Event data will be flushed out of the system every 60 seconds, and on Shutdown.
+Event data will be flushed out of the system every 60 seconds, and on automatic shutdown at the end of the session.

 You can also force a flush at a time of your choosing: